 - Add the vanilla and mix throughout mixture.

 - Gently add the flour and mix with a spoon until batter is thick and smooth.

 - Pour over the apples in the cake pan, spreading it evenly over the apples.
 Gently shake the pan to allow the batter to go down to apples.

-- Bake in the oven for about 60 minutes.
-Check with a toothpick to see if cake is ready.
+- Bake in the oven for 40-50 minutes.
+Check cooking time at 40 minutes with a toothpick to see if cake is ready (Some ovens this is enough cooking time).
 Tip: Don't rush the cooking time, or the centre will remain raw.

 - When cake is ready, allow to cool on a baking tray for 10 minutes.